Germany’s Greens look to be kingmakers in a post-Merkel era

 For the Christian Democrats, or CDU, while the party is in competition with the Greens party in western states, the picture is different in the east where the far-right Alternative for Germany party is stronger.

-“In the West the CDU must demonstrate the liberal parts of the party, to convince potential Greens voters,” said Eith.
-In the east the CDU needs to show its conservative side to win over AfD.
+“In the West, the CDU must demonstrate the liberal parts of the party, to convince potential Greens voters,” Eith said.
+In the east, the CDU needs to show its conservative side to win over AfD.

-“The is a very complicated situation for the CDU,” he said.
+“This is a very complicated situation for the CDU,” he said.

 Luisa Beck in Berlin contributed to this article.